Sober House Fire in Worcester, Massachusetts: Officials Blame Relaxed Safety Regulations

 As they respond to medical emergencies and other non-fire concerns, city firefighters, according to Dyer, are continuously on the alert for potentially dangerous circumstances.

 They listen to smoke detectors that are beeping and chat with residents about replacing the batteries.

 They’ve also discovered a couple of sober living places they weren’t aware of.

-Some are in three-story apartment complexes, which are notorious for being among the most dangerous places to fight flames due to their balloon-style architecture, which allows fire to jump from floor to floor quickly.
+Some are in three-story apartment complexes, which are notorious for being among the most dangerous places to fight flames due to their balloon-style architecture, which allows a fire to jump from floor to floor quickly.